johnbayko/hicp/docs/articles/intro/Part4/main.rst

 HICP in Python: Languages
 =========================

-Text in the HICP is stored in a library, and the ID of the text items are used to specify text shown in labels, buttons, selection lists, and so on.
+In Holistic Interface Control Protocol (HICP) clients text is stored in a library, and the ID of the text items are used to specify text shown in labels, buttons, selection lists, and so on.
 The text in the library can be replaced by a different language, which would appear everywhere it was used.